How to apply for the ECTEG courses materials?

 ECTEG approval and material delivery

-• The ECTEG Board might refuse without explaining causes.
+• The ECTEG Board may refuse without explaining causes.
 In case of refusal, if a LEA or ECTEG member supported the application, the reasons for rejection will be provided to this body upon request to the Board.

 • In case of agreement, materials are electronically delivered to the applicant in the 2 weeks following the approval.